League-tournament-app/lux/README.md

 ### End to End Tests
-We use Saucelabs to run end-to-end tests with Nightwatch, by default.
-For now, if you wish to run end-to-end tests you will need to change the `selenium_host` and `selenium_port` settings in `./nightwatch.json`.
+We use Saucelabs to run end-to-end tests with Galen, by default.
+For now, if you wish to run end-to-end tests you will need to change the `selenium_host` and `selenium_port` settings in `./config`.

 If you have an access key and username combo for our SauceLabs account ( contributors should get these), then you should instead set the following